chenhao-ye/VG101-Recitation-Class-Notes/RC-week7-Checklist.md

 #### `scanf`
 - Similar to MATLAB function `fscanf`.
 - Only scan from standard input stream (`stdin`).
-- Use C function fscanf for file input.
+- Use C function `fscanf` for file input.
-- Visual studio may require you use `scanf_s` but it is not a standard library function.
+- Visual Studio may require you use `scanf_s` but it is not a standard library function.
 It will fail compiling on JOJ.
 ```C
 #include <stdio.h>
 int main()